gajinkee/cat-web/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+- Ruby version

-* System dependencies
+- System dependencies

-* Configuration
+- Configuration

-* Database creation
+- Database creation
+  `rails db:migrate`
+  or
+  `rake db:migrate`

-* Database initialization
+- Database initialization
+  rails db:create

-* How to run the test suite
+- How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+- Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+- Deployment instructions
+  run the script to handle compile use git bash or WSL if on windows
+  `render-build.sh`
+  `bin/dev` or `rails s` should start the server

-* ...
+- ...
+<h1>Overall</h1>

+1. react (typescript) front end + rails 7 backend (ie dont use erb templating engine)
+2. use postgre database to integrate with render on deploy easier
+3. MUI component library best (bootstrap was easier but for this assignment MUI better)
+4. MVC (Model -> pgsql , View -> react,typescript , Controller -> Ruby )

+Problems:

+1. wat version of rails to use...webpacker works for rails 6 but rails 7 uses importmapped hotwire or smt
+2. shakapacker replaces webpacker tho... (soln: Just use webpacker.
+Upgrade to shakapaker possibly in future)
+3. typescript needed for functionality so cant rely on esb which I already created a project on 3a.
+Restart project from scratch with above implementations and implement react for the front

+Solutions found:

+1. rails 7 with react is the way
+2. use css-bundling (the default options for many things where wrong out-the-box)
+3. react frontend

+Todo

+1. Commenter is incorrect.
+Shud reflect current user
+2. Tags for each post (major task, impt!)
+   2b.
+Search function for posts (optional)
+3. Switch to MUI (optional.
+Bootstrap is fine)
+4. Redesign the page